TIML-Group/Mode-Connectivity-Unlearning/README.md

 - [x] [2025.06] 👏👏 Accepted by [**MuGen @ ICML 2025**](https://openreview.net/forum?id=1PI440bNt5).
 - [x] [2025.05] 🚀🚀 Release the [**paper**](https://arxiv.org/abs/2505.10859).

+## Abstract
+Machine Unlearning (MU) aims to remove the information of specific training data from a trained model, ensuring compliance with privacy regulations and user requests.
+While one line of existing MU methods relies on linear parameter updates via task arithmetic, they suffer from weight entanglement.
+In this work, we propose a novel MU framework called Mode Connectivity Unlearning (MCU) that leverages mode connectivity to find an unlearning pathway in a nonlinear manner.
+To further enhance performance and efficiency, we introduce a parameter mask strategy that not only improves unlearning effectiveness but also reduces computational overhead.
+Moreover, we propose an adaptive adjustment strategy for our unlearning penalty coefficient to adaptively balance forgetting quality and predictive performance during training, eliminating the need for empirical hyperparameter tuning.
+Unlike traditional MU methods that identify only a single unlearning model, MCU uncovers a spectrum of unlearning models along the pathway.
+Overall, MCU serves as a plug-and-play framework that seamlessly integrates with any existing MU methods, consistently improving unlearning efficacy.
+Extensive experiments on the image classification task demonstrate that MCU achieves superior performance.

 ## File Tree